Childhood feeding problems and solutions

 - Are you upset about her eating?

-Make it possible for your child to please you – and please herself
+Follow sDOR so you child can please you – and please herself

 - Have regular meals and sit-down snacks so your child can be hungry but not starved at mealtime.
 Don’t let her eat or drink (except for water) between times.

 - Don’t ask the child what she wants to eat, but do be considerate without catering with meal planning.
 Include 1 or 2 side-dish foods she usually eats.
 Don’t make special food for her.

 - Tell her, “you don’t have to eat,” and show her you mean it.
 Let her eat what she wants to eat from the meal and ignore the rest.